swisscom/gitlab-merge-request-resource/README.md

-# GitLab Merge Reuqest Concourse Resource
+# GitLab Merge Request Concourse Resource

 A concourse resource to check for new merge requests on GitLab and update the merge request status.